Second-Harmonic-Generation/SHG-CW-G-Heat-Equation/README.md

 ## 1. About this repository

+This repository contains the **Toolkit for Modeling of 3D Temperature Distribution in KTP Crystal: Continuous-Wave Gaussian Second Harmonic Generation**, an open-source toolkit for modeling the thermal dynamics that underpin continuous-wave second-harmonic generation (CW SHG), using KTP as a case study.

+### Toolkit Overview

+The toolkit comprises modules for:
+- **Geometry and material definitions** for KTP crystals
+- **Boundary and cooling models** with various heat transfer mechanisms
+- **Transient and steady-state finite-difference solvers** for temperature field computation

+### Key Features

+- **Parameterized scenario sweeps** including:
+  - Temperature-dependent vs. constant thermal conductivity
+  - Convection ± radiation boundary conditions
+  - Heat-transfer coefficients spanning 6.5–2.0×10⁴ W·m⁻²·K⁻¹
+- **Compiled Fortran kernels** with built-in benchmark reporting
+- **Reproducible pipelines** with versioned code repository
+- **Exportable datasets** with spatiotemporal temperature fields
+- **Radial and axial temperature profiles** for comprehensive analysis

+### Validation

-This repository contains the research article **“Temperature Distribution in a Gaussian End-Pumped Nonlinear KTP Crystal: the Temperature Dependence of Thermal Conductivity and Radiation Boundary Condition”**, together with supporting source code, numerical results, and reproducibility assets.
+The implementation has been validated by reproducing temperature distributions and trends for KTP under Gaussian CW pumping, including the effects of temperature-dependent conductivity and boundary conditions.
+This toolkit was used to solve the thermal modeling problem described in the research article **"Temperature Distribution in a Gaussian End-Pumped Nonlinear KTP Crystal: the Temperature Dependence of Thermal Conductivity and Radiation Boundary Condition"**.

-Continuous-wave (CW) second harmonic generation in nonlinear crystals is strongly affected by heat dissipation.
-This work analyzes the **transient temperature distribution** in a KTP crystal under Gaussian end-pumping by solving the nonlinear, inhomogeneous heat equation.
-Unlike many earlier models, the study incorporates:

-- **Temperature-dependent thermal conductivity** of KTP
-- **Convective and radiative boundary conditions** at crystal surfaces

-A finite difference method (FDM) solver was implemented to numerically evaluate the system.
-Results show that neglecting thermal conductivity variations leads to significant temperature prediction errors, and while radiative effects are negligible in thin crystals, they become relevant for larger geometries with wide pump beams.
-These findings improve modeling accuracy for **thermal lensing, phase mismatching, and efficiency reduction** in nonlinear optical systems.

 ```
 Folder PATH listing
-+---citation                      <-- Contains citation materials and papers
++---citation                      <-- Contains citation materials and research papers
 │       1_Heat-Equation_Continu…  <-- Heat equation analytical paper
 │       2_Heat-Equation_Continu…  <-- Heat equation continuous wave paper
 │       3_Heat-Equation_Pulsed-…  <-- Heat equation pulsed wave paper